A cracked tooth can be painful, but a crack doesn’t necessarily mean you’ll lose the tooth.

 Some common causes include:

-- Weakening of the tooth making them prone to fracturing
+- a general weakening of the tooth, making it prone to fracturing

-- Old, large amalgam restorations that have contracted and expanded
+- old or large amalgam restorations (fillings) contracting and expanding

 How is a cracked tooth treated?

-Early diagnosis and treatment may save the tooth.
 A simple crack usually involves removing the weakened cusp and placing a large restoration or crown on the tooth.
-A crown may be more effective if there is more than one fractured cusp or if the tooth is heavily restored.
+A crown may be more effective if there is more than one fractured cusp, or if the tooth is heavily restored.